Kejmerkew/LocationHeatMapApp/README.md

 5. Pressing Stop Tracking cancels the loop via CancellationToken

 ## MSCS-533-A01
-This project was developed as part of the final project for the *Software Engineering and Multiplatform App Development* class at UCumberlands
+This project was developed as part of the final project for the *Software Engineering and Multiplatform App Development* class at UCumberlands.

 *Ronit Pawar*